 When learning how to save money, your first goal is to make it easy to do, so you stick with the program.
 Secondly, it’s about looking at how to optimize your bills and cut back on money drains.

-Then you need to look at your budgeting for wasteful behaviours.
+Then you need to look at your budgeting for wasteful behaviors.
 And don’t forget to build an emergency fund to avoid going into debt with unexpected expenses.
 With those four principles in place, saving will soon be an easy habit!